- What is a pandemic?

 People who have symptoms and might be infected with COVID-19 are required to stay in isolation at home and should wear a surgical face mask when in the same room as another person and when seeking medical advice to reduce the risk of transmitting COVID-19 to anyone else.

 Health care workers who are caring for patients with suspected COVID-19 should use appropriate personal protective equipment to protect themselves against COVID-19.
-For more information refer to Clinical Excellence Commission (CEC) - Novel coronavirus (COVID-19) website.
+For more information refer to Clinical Excellence Commission (CEC) - Coronavirus COVID-19.

 Are there enough face masks in NSW?